 additional requirements beyond the accounting credits that you must meet to sit for the CPA exam.
 Additionally, students planning to work in a different state should check that state’s CPA exam requirements.
 Prepare for Your master's degree

 Master of Professional Accounting or Master of Science in Taxation program offered by the UW Foster School of Business.
-This full-time program offers tracks in Auditing & Assurance and Taxation.
-This certificate program also meets the prerequisite coursework requirement for the Master of Science in Accounting at UW Bothell.
+This certificate program also meets the upper-level accounting prerequisite coursework requirement for the Master of Science in Accounting at UW Bothell.
 Connect With Employers

 As part of the program, you’ll attend an alumni panel offering career tips and job-search advice.
 You’ll also hear presentations by representatives from local public accounting firms, companies and government agencies.